 Which is better: LTL or FTL?

-Neither LTL or FTL is intrinsically better.
+Neither LTL nor FTL is intrinsically better.
 To determine whether you need an LTL or FTL shipping service, you’ll want to consider cost, shipment size, necessary timeline, and convenience.
 Still not sure which option is best for you?
-Contact the team at Amware and let us help you decide.
+Contact the team at Amware and let us help you decide, or click below to try Amware’s cloud-based TMS, Amrate, and start saving 30% or more annually on LTL.